giry-dev/mangrove-docs/docs/developers/terms/amplified-liquidity.md

 hoverText: An offer on Mangrove that is undercollateralized.
 ---

-A %%maker contract|maker-contract%% may use an %%offer logic|offer-logic%% that has _amplified liquidity_ by offering more volumes than it has in reserve.
+A [maker contract](/docs/developers/terms/maker-contract.md) may use an [offer logic](/docs/developers/terms/offer-logic.md) that has _amplified liquidity_ by offering more volumes than it has in reserve.

 ## References